 Ever wanted a common entropy source without direct interaction?
 Do you have commitment (scheme) issues?
 Don't trust the NIST beacon?

 rust-and-stardust is here to help.
-When accessed, this page queries queries for the latest headlines from the New York Times, Los Angeles Times, Times of India, Wall Street Journal, BBC, France24, Xinhua, The Moscow Times, Buenos Aires Herald, and hashes them together, along with an optional nonce of your choosing.
+When accessed, this page queries for the latest headlines from the New York Times, Los Angeles Times, Times of India, Wall Street Journal, BBC, France24, Xinhua, The Moscow Times, Buenos Aires Herald, and hashes them together, along with an optional nonce of your choosing.

 Our security assumption is that all the agencies are not maliciously cooperating together to influence the digest.